miquelvir/lsds-2025/labs/1-hdfs/README.md

 For example, to download the block `0` of a file named `myfile.jpg` from the `datanode` with address `localhost:8081`, the `client` must send a request to `GET http://localhost:8081/files/myfile.jpg/blocks/0/content`.

+# Additional exercises

+You can delivery the following exercises for additional marks in the labs grade (and/or if you are interested in learning more)

+### [ADQ0] [10 marks] Build a unified client with click

+Use the [click](https://click.palletsprojects.com/en/8.1.x/) library to create a unified client with different commands for: `upload`, `download` and `info`.

+---

+### [ADQ1] [10 marks] Writing one automated test

+Use [pytest](https://docs.pytest.org/en/8.2.x/) to create one automated test that checks we can upload and download files from SSHDFS.
+Compare the checksums of the file to verify the downloaded file is intact.

+---

+### [ADQ2] [20 marks] Reporting block status to namenode

+Use [rocketry](https://rocketry.readthedocs.io/en/stable/cookbook/fastapi.html) to report the blocks that each `datanode` has every 30 seconds to the `namenode`:
+- Add an endpoint in the API of the `namenode` that allows removing a file.
+- Add an endpoint in the API of the `namenode` to receive the block reports.
+- The `namenode` must answer the request with any blocks which should be removed (if the file has been removed and is no longer in `files.json`) or added (if the block is in `files.json` but the datanode does not have it).
+- The `datanode` should then remove all blocks that have been indicated for removal by the `namenode`.
+- Also, the `datanode` should then copy all blocks that have been indicated for addition by the `namenode` from another datanode that has a replica.

+---

+### [ADQ3] [10 marks] Implement an asyncronous replication strategy

+_Depends on: ADQ2_

+Instead of having the client PUT each replica to each `datanode` one by one, PUT it only to the first replica.
+Then, when the `namenode` answers a block report with a missing block, each `namenode` can fetch it from the first replica.

+---

+### [ADQ4] [20 marks] Analyzing parameters

+Compare how different replication factors impact upload speed.
+Analyze the impact of ADQ3.

+Compare how different replication factors impact download speed with many download requests.
+What if the client chooses a random replica (instead of the first one)?

+Use [matplotlib](https://matplotlib.org/) to plot the results.

+---

+### [ADQ5] [10 marks] Detecting corrupted files

+_Depends on: ADQ2_

+Store the block hash next to each block in the `datanode` file system.
+Every 30 seconds, compute the hash of existing blocks to check if any of the blocks have been corrupted or modified.
+When a block hash does not match, report it as missing in the block report and retrieve it from a replica in another `datanode` provided in the `namenode` response.

+---

+### [ADQ6] [5 marks] Discuss the namenode implementation

+Describe the main issues with the proposed `namenode` implementation and suggest improvements.

+---

+### [ADQ7] [5 marks] Migrate to Docker volumes

+Persistent data, such as the `storage` folder in the `datanodes`, should use [Docker volumes](https://docs.docker.com/storage/volumes/).
+This allows replacing or restarting a `datanode` without loosing the stored data.

+Modify the Docker compose file to [use volumes for the `storage` folder](https://docs.docker.com/compose/compose-file/07-volumes/) of `datanodes`.

+Modify the Docker compose file to [use volumes for the `files.json` file](https://docs.docker.com/compose/compose-file/07-volumes/) of the `namenode`.

+---

+### [ADQ8] [5 marks] Introduce a datanode id

+Update `config.json` with an `id` field for each `datanode`.
+The id must be a [uuid4](https://www.uuidgenerator.net/).
+Then, in `files.json`, store only the id of the `datanode` for each replica, instead of repeating the `host` and `port` over and over.
+Finally, adapt the `namenode` implementation so the API continues to work without changes.

+---

+### [ADQ9] [10 marks] Design and implement a smarter block and replica placement strategy

+The simple block placement strategy we use (always start with the first `datanode` and assign using modulo) can lead to unbalanced `datanodes`.

+Design a block (and replica) placement strategy that considers how many blocks each `datanode` already has, such that blocks are distributed uniformly.
+Explain and implement the improved placement strategy in `namenode`.

+---

+### [ADQ10] [5 marks] Extend the client to check for file integrity [1 mark]

+Extend the `upload.py` client to also send the hash of the file.
+Then, store the file hash in the `files.json` and expose it in the `namenode` API.
+Finally, when the `download.py` client retrieves all the blocks and reconstructs the file, check that the hash matches the expected one.
+If the hash does not match (e.g. a block was corrupted), print an error.

+---

+### [ADQ11] [20 marks] Implement a mechanism for AuthN

+Describe the main problems regarding the (lack of) AuthN in SSHDFS.
+Implement a JWT-based mechanism that only allows clients with a valid token to create files, upload and download files.

+---

+### [ADQ12] [20 marks] Implement a mechanism for AuthZ

+_Depends on: ADQ11_

+Burn a role into the JWT payloads and only allow clients to download files that their role has access to.
+When uploading a file, the client can set the role needed to view that file.